Ronnie Singh: NBA 2K

 Singh was an early adopter of NBA 2K, an online video game, which he played for fun after work.
 He excelled at the game, and he regularly posted on message boards.
 Singh contacted Sarah Anderson, head of marketing, and asked her thoughts about him creating a Twitter account named Ronnie2K.
 Due to his activity, he later was invited by a staff member to run an online forum on behalf of the company.

 Singh began working full-time at 2K games in March 2008.
 In his role as marketing director, he announces the ratings for each NBA player's avatar in the game, and NBA players often contact him directly when they are disappointed in their player ratings.
-A turning point in his career occurred when he was asked unexpectedly asked to interview players and celebrities, such as Russell Westbrook and Lloyd Banks, at a launch party for NBA 2K11, which increased his stature as a national influencer.
+A turning point in his career occurred when he was unexpectedly asked to interview players and celebrities, such as Russell Westbrook and Lloyd Banks, at a launch party for NBA 2K11, which increased his stature as a national influencer.